-Activities League (DSAL) developed and executed the legal agreements necessary for Dig Deep Farms to farm on about 8 acres of grassland.
-A Community Development Block Grant from the Alameda County Housing and Community Development Department funded the build-out of City View Farm, named by the farm crew because of its beautiful view overlooking San Leandro and San Francisco Bay.
-City View has over 500 fruit trees growing on it along with a wide variety of seasonal crops.
+Multiple Community Development Block Grants from the Alameda County Housing and Community Development Department funded the build-out of City View Farm, that now is now home to over 500 fruit trees and a wide variety of seasonal crops.

 FOOD HUB FARM